Resume Format Guide (with Examples)

 A chronological resume format usually includes the following information in this order:

 A chronological resume is a good choice for anyone whose employment history shows a consistent, advancing career path.
-For example, you might select a chronological resume format if you’ve spent the past several years in the same industry and each role you’ve held was more senior than the last.
-It’s also often used by people who are applying to a position in the same or similar field for the majority of their work experience.
+For example, you might select a chronological resume format if you have spent the past several years in the same industry and each role you have held was more senior than the last.
+It is also often used by people who are applying to a position in the same or similar field for the majority of their work experience.

-However, if you have multiple gaps in your employment history, you’re looking to change careers or your work experience is heavily varied, you may want to consider a functional or combination resume.
+But, if you have multiple gaps in your employment history, you are looking to change careers or your work experience is heavily varied, you may want to consider a functional or combination resume.

 A functional resume focuses more on relevant skills than work history.
 While the chronological format highlights work experience with detailed summaries of the achievements within each position, the functional format focuses on the applicant’s skill set.